-ICEHOTEL is the world’s first hotel made of ice and snow.
+ICEHOTEL – a world famous hotel and an art exhibition made of ice and snow.
 Founded in 1989, it is reborn in a new guise every winter, in the Swedish village of Jukkasjärvi – 200 km north of the Arctic Circle.
 The Torne River, the arts, and creating a setting for life-enriching moments are at the heart of it all.

 The Torne River